Lightnet/peertopeerpostgunjs/README.md

 # peertopeerpostgunjs

- Created by: Lightnet
+## Created by: Lightnet

- License: MIT
+## License: MIT

-# Language:
+## Code Languages:
   * Javascipt Babeljs
   * Svelte 3

-# Features:
+## Features:
  * Account simple
- * Message (not worked on)
+ * Message (status: partly done | encrypt: done)
- * Chat (not worked on)
+ * Chat (status: partly done | encrypt: done)
- * Forum /  BillBoard Post (not worked on)
+ * Forum / Reddit (status: work in progres | encrypt: not finish  )

-# Information:
+## Information:
- To create simple post and message access system.
-By using the Svelte 3 to keep file size as possible.
+ To create chat, posts, and messages framework in peer to peer database by using browser client access account.
+By using gun.js, sea.js and layer of Svelte 3 framework and compile javascript to keep file size small as possible.
+As well other libraries.

-# Packages:
+## Packages:
  * gun 0.2019.726
  * polka 0.5.2
  * rollup 1.18.0
  * svelte 3.6.11
  * esm 3.2.25
+ * gulp 4.0.2

-# Setup:
+## Setup:
  npm install

-# Run:
+## Run:
  gulp default

-Note:
+## Note:
  * This project is module so be easy to break apart.

-# Links:
+## Links:
  * https://github.com/Lightnet/module_ui_app_svelte
    * Base on access to keep stand alone test.